JoshTobin287/Assignment-2-/README.md

 This was partially implemented into my project no workers were used and other features, although no crashes on network and retires implemented but no resume support

+ Other features that were either limited, attempted or not implmented in my project:

+Concurency and worker pool usage
+Raw socket banner grabbing for non-HTTP services
+HTTP redirect following
+Cookie collection or response body sampling
+TLS chain verification or weak cipher detection
+Web application fingerprinting
+Resume or retry functionality
+Rate limiting

+*Reflection*

+This project was quite difficult and challenging, a lot of struggle was had with most part of  the project, i could have improved and applied extra features and features i didnt implment but i could not figure them out.